Is Butternut Squash Good for You?

-The seeds you find inside your winter squash are also rich in fiber—5 grams in 1 ounce—as well as healthy fats.
+The seeds you find inside the squash are also rich in fiber—5 grams in 1 ounce—as well as healthy fats.
 Butternut squash seeds can be roasted just like pumpkin seeds.
 Use them to add some crunch to salads or as a nutritious snack.

-• Acorn squash.
-It has less vitamin A than butternut, but it provides even more fiber (9 grams per cup) and potassium (896 mg).
+• Acorn squash: It has less vitamin A than butternut but provides even more fiber (9 grams per cup) and potassium (896 mg).

-• Pumpkin.
-This squash has beta carotene but also contains more than twice as much alpha carotene as butternut squash.
+• Pumpkin: This squash has beta carotene and also contains more than twice as much alpha carotene as butternut squash.
 Alpha carotene is also converted to vitamin A, and some studies have linked it to a lower risk of type 2 diabetes and prostate cancer, and a longer life overall.

-• Spaghetti squash.
-This yellow squash is lower in calories and carbohydrates than the denser winter squashes, but it’s also lower in fiber and carotenoids.
-Use it as a substitute for real spaghetti, though, and you’ll get just 42 calories in a 1-cup serving instead of about 200 calories.
+• Spaghetti squash: This yellow squash is lower in calories and carbohydrates than the denser winter squashes, but it’s also lower in fiber and carotenoids.
+Use it as a substitute for real spaghetti and you’ll get just 42 calories in a 1-cup serving instead of about 200 calories.

 Healthy Ways to Serve Winter Squash

-Spaghetti squash “noodles” can also be turned into a pasta-replacing main course.
-Soften the spaghetti squash in the microwave, then slice in half and bake for about 40 minutes before using the tines of a fork to scrape out the flesh into spaghetti-like strands.
-You can top the spaghetti squash "noodles" with marinara sauce and serve them in the bowl that remains after you scoop the flesh out of the halved squash.
+Spaghetti squash “noodles” can be turned into a main course replacing pasta.
+Soften the spaghetti squash in the microwave, then slice in half and bake for about 40 minutes before using the tines of a fork to scrape out the flesh into strands.
+You can top the spaghetti squash with marinara sauce and serve in the bowl that remains after you scoop the flesh out of the halved squash.
 Or you can serve it with garlic and olive oil, or tossed with sautéed kale and chickpeas.

 1 small butternut squash (about 1½ pounds)